OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP/docs/developerhowto.md

 ##1.
 Create a new version of the OIT Touchnet plugin
 Base your plugin on any existing OIT Touchnet plugin.
 (See [OITWPsupport @ GitHub](https://github.com/OITWPsupport).)
 You'll need to update some parts of the code to assure that this plugin is unique.
 (WordPress will throw an error if 2 plugins use the same class names or shortcodes, for example.)

+1. Download the source code of an OIT Touchnet plugin from [OITWPsupport @ GitHub](https://github.com/OITWPsupport)
 1. Copy the files into a new GitHub repository.
 2. Update the class name in updater.php to assure that it's unique:
 `class Boise_State_[plugin_name]_Updater {`